 By Ann Saphir and Richard Cowan

-(Reuters) -The U.S. Senate on Wednesday confirmed Philip Jefferson as vice chair of the Federal Reserve in an 88-10 vote that signaled broad bipartisan support for the U.S. central bank’s second-in-command as policymakers near a potential watershed moment in their battle against inflation.
+(Reuters) -The U.S. Senate overwhelmingly voted on Wednesday to confirm Philip Jefferson as vice chair of the Federal Reserve, signaling broad bipartisan support for the U.S. central bank’s second-in-command as policymakers near a potential watershed moment in their battle against inflation.

 With interest rates now seen as high enough to slow the economy and cool the job market, Fed policymakers are widely expected to leave the policy rate unchanged at their Sept.
 19-20 meeting.